Wunk Sheek corn braiding

 The Native American Center for Health Professions (NACHP) can be a great resource for you.
 We meet with pre-health students to talk about their interests and connect them to pre-health pathway programs, conferences, workshops and summer enrichment programs.

-Indigenous students who bring academic and cultural knowledge to the health care workforce are needed in the important effort to improve health equity and health care among Native populations.
-Your decision to pursue a health career can help change the current narrative of underrepresentation and lack of resources, to a story of hope and healing for Native people.
+Students who bring academic and cultural knowledge to the health care workforce are needed in the important effort to improve health outcomes and health care among Native populations.
+Your decision to pursue a health career can help change the current outcomes and lack of resources to a story of hope and healing for Native people.

 Coaching and Advising